Skip to Content

 A late night spent with my wife at The Bar at Times Square remains one of my all-time favorite Las Vegas memories.

-See Mad Apple: A new Cirque du Soleil show, Mad Apple at New York New York will incorporate comedy, acrobatics, music, dance, and magic into a variety show that aims to “Sync up the energy of Vegas and NYC”.
+See Mad Apple: A newer Cirque du Soleil show, Mad Apple at New York New York will incorporate comedy, acrobatics, music, dance, and magic into a variety show that aims to “Sync up the energy of Vegas and NYC”.
 The new show calls the former Zumanity Theater home.

 A performer does a flip as others stand around watching.